enormandeau/github_tutorial/files/06_conclusion.md

 Later, you won't need these backups anymore.

 This tutorial didn't cover more advanced material.
 Interested users should consult the Resources section below for more advanced information.
+If you get stuck, search the internet.
+Lots of people are using git and GitHub, so finding help shouldn't be a problem.

+Have fun with your new toy!

 ## Resources